tathagata-raha/cats-are-love/README.md

 <a name="contact"></a>
 ## Contact

-If you have any questions, suggestions, or just want to say hi, feel free to reach out to me at tathagata.raha@icloud.com.
+If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at tathagata.raha@icloud.com.

 ---